covcom/303CEM/03 Cryptography/README.md

 Once open, make sure your API is running then choose the **GET** methos, enter your secure URL and click on the **Send** button.
 This will send your request to the API.

 **Note:** Make sure you have entered the correct secure URL.
-The URL shown is the figure below is just an example.
+The URL shown in the figure below is just an example.

 ![an empty set of lists](.images/step01.png)